Counseling Stock Photos

 Let’s consider what that would take.

 Mental health applies to everyone of all ages, which means you would need multicultural and multigenerational portrait photography.
-Your photos would require a diverse group of people with different ethnicities.
+Your counseling stock photos would require a diverse group of people with different ethnicities.
 You would need images with varying body types.
 All the images should be modern enough to make a website pop, but not too trendy that it would intimidate and alienate people.
 Lastly, the photos would require a gentle and inviting tone, reflecting the personality of a therapist.

 That’s a lot to ask.
 It’s enough to download a sunset image and call it a day!